BinaryElement/ChromaToggleOld/README.md

+**technicolour is now changed in-game via the Gameplay Options menu**
-### technicolour (true/false)
+### technicolour (LIGHTS, BLOCKS, SABERS, OR ANY COMBINATION OF)
-**Default: false**
+**Default: OFF**
 VISUAL CHANGE ONLY
-Makes blocks a plethora of random colours, but they will still respect saber colours based on their "true colour".
+Makes blocks, lights, sabers, or any chosen combination of the three a plethora of random colours, but they will still respect saber colours based on their "true colour".
+Randomized colours will be selected from the two colour palettes (red turns into a colour from technicolourA, blue turns into a colour from technicolourB).
+The default palettes are warm for A and cold for B.
-Best used with Monochrome mode.